• Skip to primary navigation

 Coates, a father, is not against paternity leave but rather against the need to have separate policies and attitudes for men and women when they should be looked upon as equals whether they are at-home or working parents.

-Filed Under: news, NYC, work-life balance Tagged With: family leave
+Filed Under: news, NYC, relationships Tagged With: family leave, magazines, work-life balance, working parents

 Reader Interactions